Trade Stock Indices

-Stock Indexes trading is gaining popularity among online investors and Stock indices trading charts are now provided alongside other financial instruments provided by many brokers.
-To train our beginners who want to begin investing in these financial instruments we have prepared a tutorial for learning how to trade these financial instruments.
-Just like Forex, CFDs, Metals and Oil; these financial instruments are also leveraged products - this is one of the reasons why these instruments have gained a lot of popularity.
+Stock Index trading is gaining popularity among online investors & Stock Index charts are now provided alongside other trading instruments provided by a lot of brokers.
+To train our beginners that want to start and begin investing in these financial trading instruments we have prepared a tutorial for learning how to trade these financial trading instruments.
+Just like Forex, CFDs, Metals and Oil; these financial trading instruments are also leveraged products - this is one of the explanations why these instruments have gained a lot of popularity.

-A stock market index tracks the performance of a group of stocks selected from a particular stock exchange market - for example in the UK, FTSE 100 index tracks the performance of top 100 companies listed on the London Stock Exchange Market.
+A stocks market index tracks the performance of a group of stocks & shares selected from a specific stock exchange market - for example in the UK, FTSE 100 index tracks the performance of top 100 companies listed on the London Stock Exchange Market.

 Indices

-Stock indices have various advantages over Forex, these are:
+Stock have various advantages over Forex, these are:

 1. Requires less capital than Forex

-These financial instruments are traded in lots just like Forex, but the average capital requirement per lot is less for indices when compared to Forex.
-For example in Forex with leverage 100:1 a trader requires $1000 dollars to open one lot but for indices, one requires between $5 & $150 to open 1 lot - depending on the stock index that's being transacted.
-The table below shows the specifications for the most popular ones - 14 in number.
+These financial trading instruments are traded in contracts/lots just like Forex, but the average capital requirement per lot/contract is less for indexes when compared & analyzed to FX.
+For exemplification in Forex with leverage 100:1 a trader requires $1000 to open 1 lot but for indices, one requires between $5 & $150 to open 1 lot - depending on the stock index that is being traded/transacted.
+The table below illustrates and shows the specifications for most popular stock indices - 14 in number.

 Symbol - AUS200Cash